kevinsunsh/Alembic/README.md

 To inform scons where to find the Fabric Engine includes as well as the thirdparty libraries, you need to set the following environment variables:

+* FABRIC_DIR: Should point to Fabric Engine's installation folder,
+* FABRIC_VERSION: Should note the current Fabric Version (for ex: 1.13.0),
+* FABRIC_BUILD_OS: The operating system to build for (Windows, Linux, Darwin),
+* FABRIC_BUILD_ARCH: The build architecture (usually x86_64).
+* FABRIC_BUILD_TYPE: The type of build to perform (Release or Debug).
 * FABRIC_EDK_DIR: Should point to Fabric Engine's EDK folder.
+* ILMBASE_INCLUDE: Should point to the Ilmbase include folder.
+* ILMBASE_LIBRARY_DIR: Should point to the Ilmbase library folder.
 * BOOST_INCLUDE: Should point to the boost include folder.
-* BOOST_LIBRARY: Should point to the boost library folder.
+* BOOST_LIBRARY_DIR: Should point to the boost library folder.
-* ZLIB_INCLUDE: Should point to the zlib include folder.
+* ZLIB_INCLUDE_DIR: Should point to the zlib include folder.
-* ZLIB_LIBRARY: Should point to the zlib library folder.
+* ZLIB_LIBRARY_DIR: Should point to the zlib library folder.
-* HDF5_INCLUDE: Should point to the hdf5 include folder.
+* HDF5_INCLUDE_DIR: Should point to the hdf5 include folder.
-* HDF5_LIBRARY: Should point to the hdf5 library folder.
+* HDF5_LIBRARY_DIR: Should point to the hdf5 library folder.
-* ALEMBIC_INCLUDE: Should point to the Alembic include folder.
+* ALEMBIC_INCLUDE_DIR: Should point to the Alembic include folder.
-* ALEMBIC_LIBRARY: Should point to the Alembic library folder.
+* ALEMBIC_LIBRARY_DIR: Should point to the Alembic library folder.

-The temporary files will be built into the *build* folder, while the structured output files will be placed in the *stage* folder.
+The temporary files will be built into the *.build* folder, while the structured output files will be placed in the *.stage* folder.

+To clean the build you can do

+    scons clean

+To perform a build with 8 processes, you can do

+    scons -j8

 testing
 =======